Canada Updates International Student Work Hours for Fall 2024

 How Are International Student Work Hours Changing?

-On April 29, 2024, in an Immigration, Refugees and Citizenship Canada (IRCC) press conference, the Honourable Marc Miller announced the temporary policy which allowed international students to work more than 20 hours per week in off-campus jobs will not be renewed again.
+In April 2024, during an Immigration, Refugees and Citizenship Canada (IRCC) press conference, the Honourable Marc Miller announced the temporary policy which allowed international students to work more than 20 hours per week in off-campus jobs would not be renewed again.

 Curious about working while studying in Canada?
 From work eligibility to great on-campus jobs, our blog’s got the info you need.